kvssankar/git-ultimate-cloner-npm/README.md

    All in a single step 🤩🤩🤩

-4. Set your default path so that **where ever** you open your command prompt it will clone into the path you set
+4. Set your default path so that **WHERE EVER** you open your command prompt it will clone into the path you set

    Example: Your projects folder